US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 HYG is the US-listed ticker for iShares iBoxx $ High Yield Corporate Bond ETF, issued by iShares.
 Tracks the Markit iBoxx US Liquid High Yield Index — below-investment-grade US corporate bonds with monthly distributions.
 TER is 0.49% per year, with a trailing 12-month distribution yield of approximately 7.0%.
 Distributions are paid monthly.

-Where can I buy HYG from New Zealand?
+Where to buy HYG from New Zealand

-NZ tax
+NZ tax treatment

 How is HYG taxed for NZ investors?